Scentjuls/todo-app-test/README.md

 - Adding tasks to do list
 - Marking task as completed or not done yet
-- Deleting an item in the list
+- Deleting tasks
-- Clearing all the items in the list
+- Clearing all tasks

 ### To be added

 - Filtering out completed tasks
 - Editing already written tasks
+- User Profile
+- Pagination on Tasks
+- Loading More on Tasks
+- Infinite scrolling on Tasks
+- Dragging and dropping of tasks in the list
+- Uploading a .docx with tasks and showing it on the screen
+- Search bar for filtering through tasks by name, description etc...

 ## Available Scripts